rathee-19/Network-file-system/README.md

     - Retrying error prone functions, with a bound on attempts (function_b).
     - Dealing with errors but with an exit (function_x).
     - Dealing with errors but with a thread-specific shutdown hook (function_p, as in pthread).

+2. There is no way the naming server can differentiate between the clients and storage servers yet, except for the kind of messages they send ofcourse.
+The easiest thing that can be done is to open two ports for each, but I am not sure how far that would go.

 ## Steps to run